microsoftgraph/msgraph-sdk-powershell/README.md

 If permission-related errors occur and the signed-in user/app has been granted the appropriate permissions to perform the operation, you can explicitly fetch a new access token by running `Disconnect-MgGraph`, then `Connect-MgGraph`.
 This will trigger a refresh of the access token in your cache.
 Microsoft Authentication Library (MSAL) will only refresh access tokens in your cache if they have expired (usually an hour).

+See [Microsoft Graph API Permissions Reference](https://learn.microsoft.com/graph/permissions-reference) for more details.

 ### Common Errors

 See our [troubleshooting guide](https://learn.microsoft.com/powershell/microsoftgraph/troubleshooting) for a detailed view of how to troubleshoot common errors when using Microsoft Graph.

 ## Known Issues

-- Using `-Property {PropertyName}` parameter will not select the property as the output of the command.
+- Using the `-Property {PropertyName}` parameter will not select the property as the output of the command.
 All commands return CLR objects, and customers should pipe the command outputs to `Format-Table` or `Select-Object` to return individual properties.

 - Customers upgrading from previous versions of the SDK may encounter auth prompts on every command call.
 If this happens, one can use the following steps to reset their token cache:
   - Use `Disconnect-MgGraph` to sign out of the current session.